 cological integrity is a state of the Ecosystem in which ecological diversity and resilience is present, allowing the Ecosystem to sustain itself and its inhabitants.
 Integrity cannot be achieved, however, when irresponsible actions impair the beneficial uses of Basin resources.
-The extent of these threats is demonstrated by the numerous Areas of Concern designated by the International Joint Commission.
-Efforts to rehabilitate and protect the Ecosystem through scientific inquiry, public policy development and management programs are essential for achieving and maintaining ecological integrity.
+The extent of the threats to the Ecosystem is demonstrated by the numerous Areas of Concern designated by the Parties to the Great Lakes Water Quality Agreement Efforts to rehabilitate and protect the Ecosystem through scientific inquiry, public policy development and management programs are essential for achieving and maintaining ecological integrity.